III Early Women's Golf Clubs Part 1

 First Ladies golf at Westward Ho!

-A year later, in June 1868, at Westward Ho!, in south-east England, women golfers were playing a medal competition within three months of their course being opened.
+A year after St Andrews forming its club, in June 1868, at Westward Ho!, in south-east England, women golfers were playing a medal competition.
+This was within three months of their course being opened.
 They were ‘accompanied by gentlemen caddies resplendent in scarlet uniforms’.
 What the women were wearing is not described.
 The North Devon Ladies club included the daughter of the Reverend Gosset, founder of the local course, and Mrs Hutchison, aunt of Horace Hutchinson, the renown golfer and golf writer.

 The rules laid down that only one club, a putter, was allowed and there were extensive allowances for drops under penalty of one shot from bushes, road and bunkers.
 Other rule provisions included a total ban on members bringing dogs, to avoid interference with local livestock.